MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 [!INCLUDE [pre-release-label](../includes/pre-release-label.md)]

 In this tutorial, we demonstrate how to use the Dispatch service to route utterances when there are multiple LUIS models and QnA maker services for different scenarios supported by a bot.
-In this case, we configure dispatch with multiple LUIS models for conversations around home automation and weather information, plus QnA maker service to answer questions based on a FAQ text file as input.
+In this case, we configure Dispatch with multiple LUIS models for conversations around home automation and weather information, plus QnA maker service to answer questions based on a FAQ text file as input.
 This sample combines the following services.

 | Name | Description |
 |------|------|